Shaded Red

-Shaded Red was a Christian alternative rock band from Denver, Colorado, in the United States.
-It was formed in 1993 by brothers Jamie Roberts (vocals and guitar) and Jonathan Roberts (guitars, bass, trumpet, piano).
+Shaded Red was a Christian alternative rock band from Denver, in the United States.
+It was formed in 1993 by brothers Jamie Roberts (vocals and guitar) and Jonathan Roberts (guitars, bass, trumpet, and piano).
 In 1997 they released their debut self-titled album through Cadence.
 On January 17, 1998, the band was struck by tragedy when their van hit a patch of black ice returning from a concert.
 Drummer Chris Yeoman was killed and Jon Roberts was left with a shattered pelvis.
-It was at this time the band considered calling it quits but decided to press on instead.
+At the time the band considered calling it quits but decided to press on instead.

 In 1999, the band released their second album, Red Revolution.
 The album was a moderate success and features a remake of the Benny Hester song "When God Ran".
-The band has since broken up, and brothers Jamie and Jonathan currently reside in Los Angeles.
+The band has broken up; brothers Jamie and Jonathan currently live in Los Angeles.